mesterum/react-avgnkx/docs/Explanation.md

 </Form><hr/>
 ...
 ```
 I pass a Search handler and the value that should be in the text box.
-The value is in `selSearches.text` but I pass the container to be asured that the `Form` component is rerendered on every MediaType change.
+The value is in `selSearches.text` but I pass the container to be assured that the `Form` component is re rendered on every MediaType change.

 I start `Form` with another custom hook.
 ```javascript